CHERRY0456/Audio---LoFI-Music-Player/README.md

 🛠 Built With
 - Figma (UI/UX design)

-What This Repository Contains
+What This Repository Contains:

-Project overview

 High-fidelity screens

-UI flow explanations
+UI flow

-Design decisions

-Prototype link (if available)

 Links: